infernojs/inferno/README.md

 Since version 4 we have started running our test suite **without** any polyfills.
 Inferno is now part of [Saucelabs](https://saucelabs.com/) open source program and we use their service for executing the tests.

-InfernoJS natively supports the browsers listed below.
+InfernoJS is actively tested with browsers listed below, however it may run well on older browsers as well.

 [![Browser Test Status](https://app.saucelabs.com/browser-matrix/Havunen.svg)](https://app.saucelabs.com/open_sauce/user/Havunen/tests/vdc)